Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Home to some of the country’s best wineries, world-class restaurants, spectacular views and some fantastic activities.

-Whether you’re looking for a perfect spa day getaway from the city, to get out into nature or even take up to the skies in a hot air balloon the Yarra Valley has a multitude of activities for everyone.
+Whether you’re looking for a perfect spa day getaway from the city, to get out into nature or even take up to the skies in a hot air balloon, this day trip from Melbourne has a multitude of activities for everyone.

 READ MORE: Don’t miss out on this guide to spending the perfect 3 days in Melbourne!